OpenHFT/Chronicle-Map/README.md

 }
 ```

-If after you have read the 'issueDate' and  'symbol' and you wish to remove the entry based on some
+If after some business logic, in our example after reading the 'issueDate' and
-business logic, its more efficient to use the 'context' to remove the entry, as the contents is
+'symbol', you wish to remove the entry, its more efficient to use the 'context' directly to remove the entry.
+The
-already aware when the entry is in memory.
+'context' is already aware of the entries location in memory.
+So it will be quicker to call
+`context.removeEntry()` rather than `map.remove(key)`.

 ## Oversized Entries Support